xbabalov/podman-desktop/website/tutorial/managing-your-application-resources.md

    - Open a terminal to interact with the container.
    - Restart your container.
    - Export a container to your local machine.
+4. Bulk start: Select multiple containers and run them in a single step.

    :::note